eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 in case the Wallet Unit on which the PID or attestation is residing is revoked;
 see [Section 6.5.3.4](#6534-wallet-provider-issues-one-or-more-wallet-unit-attestations-to-the-wallet-unit).

 #### 6.6.6 PID or attestation deletion

 In case the User no longer wants to retain a specific PID or attestation in their Wallet Unit, the User can delete it.
 If the PID Provider or Attestation Provider issued a batch of multiple PIDs or attestations that have the same content and are valid, the Wallet Unit deletes them all.
-Deleting a PID or an attestation also means that the WSCD destroys the cryptographic key material associated with that PID or attestation.
-Before deleting the PID or attestation and the cryptographic keys, the WSCA included in the Wallet Unit will authenticate the User.
+Deleting a PID or an attestation also means that the WSCA/WSCD destroys the cryptographic key material associated with that PID or attestation.
+Before deleting the PID or attestation and the cryptographic keys, the WSCA/WSCD included in the Wallet Unit will authenticate the User.

 If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-flows),